Venoct-Euphrosyne/Backrooms-Mobs/README.md

 On top of the initial license, I would appreciate if I was notified before the redistribution of the content, however you are not obliged to.
 Contact info: peithonic@gmail.com
 PSA that when downloading multiple copies to edit, the uuids of both manifests must be changed before trying to test/import.
+Sound effects are typically taken from voicemod.net textures/models are inspiration from images.

 Current Mobs:
 Bacteria (sounds in development),